instinctscience/versioned/README.md

 history of changes.

-The underlying method is to create a corresponding "versions" table for each schema where any change can be found as a discrete.
-When a record is deleted, the `:is_deleted` field will be set to `true` in two places: the preexisting, main record and the newly inserted record in the versions table.
-Records in the versions table are never updated or deleted.
+The underlying method is to create a corresponding "versions" table for each schema (with all the same columns) where each record indicates a create, update, or delete event.
+When a record is deleted, the versions table entry has the record in its final state, and the special `is_deleted` field will be set to true.

+Records in the main table are mutable and operated on as normal, including deletes where the record is truly deleted.

 Versioned provides helpers for migrations and schemas.
-The `Versioned` module can then be used in place of your application's `Repo` module for several common uses (insert, update, etc) to manage these records.
+The `Versioned` module has `insert/2`, `update/2` and `delete/2` which should be used in place of your application's `Repo` counterparts for versioned tables.
+Finally, `history/3` can be used to retrieve a list of entity versions.

 ## Installation